Nain Rugs, Persian Nain Rug

-The city of Nain in Isfahan province is located in central Iran on a desert plateau and known for its older distinctive clay buildings.
-Large scale rug production began in this city only in the 20th century: prior to that Nain was known for its woolen cloth production.
-Initially, Nain rugs resembled those of neighboring city of Isfahan, but these rugs soon began to develop a somewhat different and distinctive style.
+The city of Nain in Isfahan province is located in central Iran on a desert plateau and is known for its older distinctive clay buildings.
+Large-scale rug production began in this city only in the 20th century; prior to that, Nain was known for its woolen cloth production.
+Initially, Nain rugs resembled those of the neighboring city of Isfahan, but these rugs soon began to develop a somewhat different and distinctive style.

 Nain rugs are based on the Safavid design, which is named after the Safavid dynasty (1502-1722).
-Safavid rulers established rug workshops and factories, as well as schools, and this allowed the handmade Persian rug to attain its peak of sophisticated and complex, intricate design which achieved renown as an export to Europe, India and Turkey.
+Safavid rulers established rug workshops and factories, as well as schools, which allowed the handmade Persian rug to attain its peak of sophisticated and complex, intricate design, which achieved renown as an export to Europe, India, and Turkey.

 Read more